 Try to park your bike under cover or bike locker when raining.
-Or you could bring your own cover – I found this YardStash cover for about $30 on Amazon.
+Or you could bring your own cover – I found this YardStash cover on Amazon.
 It folds into a provided pouch you can strap on a rear rack.
 It also has a hole in the cover with a grommet for a locking cable to secure the cover with the bike.

 If commuting by ebike regularly (rain or shine), many buildings offer bike locker storage within their parking garages, or you may be able to get access to one at a neighboring building.
 This has the advantage of keeping your electric bike dry and more secure since most bike storage areas will have keycard access limiting access to only those who need it.

 What about washing an electric bike?

 Like riding in the rain, washing an electric bike will expose it to water.
 It is recommended that the battery be removed before washing an ebike and that high-pressure spray NOT be used – only light rinsing.
 High-pressure water is harder to keep out of components than a normal garden hose.